luca-pasto/AD-Homelab/README.md

 **Step 4: Create an Admin Account**

 From the Server Manager select Tools -> Active Directory Users and Computers -> right-click "mydomain.com" -> New -> Organizational Unit.
 Name the OU then uncheck the box for accidental deletion.
 While the OU folder is selected "Create a new user in the current container." -> enter a name and user logon name -> set a password and select never expire.
 This will then show a summary of the account where you can select "Finish".
 Next, right-click the account and select Properties -> Member Of -> Add... -> in "Select Groups" under the "Enter the object names to select" box enter "domain admins" and click "Check Names" -> "OK" -> "Apply".
+Now that the admin account has been created, sign-in using the new credentials.

 <img src="Step-Images/step4-0.png" width="900"/>
 <img src="Step-Images/step4-1.png" width="900"/>